Best gravel bike tyres 2025: suitable for all types of conditions and terrains, thoroughly tested and rated

 With spaced, square knobs, the Resolute TCS SG2 works in softer conditions than many gravel tyres, so if mud or loam is a regular feature of your rides then these are worth considering.
 There is decent puncture protection too, thanks to a nylon insert in the casing.

-A file tread centre and densely-packed side knobs mean very low rolling resistance on hard surfaces whilst the tyre's volume gives extra comfort on bumpy terrain.
-Size and puncture protection push up the weight though, and they definitely aren't for use on muddy trails.
+A file tread centre and densely-packed side knobs mean very low rolling resistance on hard surfaces whilst the tyre's volume gives extra comfort.
+Size and puncture protection push up the weight, though.

 Specifications